mmeendez8/mmeendez8.github.io/_posts/2021-08-30-mmdet-dvc-tutorial.md

 ---
 layout: post
 title:  "DVC + MMdetection"
-subtitle: "A guide to train, monitor, compare and eval your pytorch object detection models"
+subtitle: "A guide to train, monitor, compare and evaluate your pytorch object detection models"
 description: "Training a pytorch object detection model with mmdetection combined with DVC (Data Version Control) allows you to version your code, checkpoints and experiments.
 Learn how to do it and maximize the reproducibility of your experiments!"
-image: "/assets/posts/2021-07-22-mmdet-dvc-tutorial/thumbnail.webp"
+image: "/assets/posts/2021-08-30-mmdet-dvc-tutorial/thumbnail.webp"
 selected: y
 ---

-I recently [published a post]({% post_url 2021-07-01-dvc-tutorial %})  where I show how we use DVC to maintain versions of our datasets so we reduce data reproducibility problems to a minimum.
-So in this new post my intention is to follow with a second part of this tutorial.
-For this I am going to show how we can combine the power of mmdetection framework and its huge [model zoo](https://github.com/open-mmlab/mmdetection/blob/master/docs/model_zoo.md) with DVC for designing ML pipelines, versioning our models and monitor training progress.
+I recently [published a post]({% post_url 2021-07-01-dvc-tutorial %}) where I showed how to use DVC to maintain versions of our datasets so we reduce data reproducibility problems to a minimum.
+This is the second second part of the tutorial where we are going to see how we can combine the power of mmdetection framework and its huge [model zoo](https://github.com/open-mmlab/mmdetection/blob/master/docs/model_zoo.md) with DVC for designing ML pipelines, versioning our models and monitor training progress.

 It is quite a lot of content to cover, so I will be going through it step by step and trying to keep things as simple as possible.
 You can find all the code for this tutorial in my [Github](https://github.com/mmeendez8/mmdetection_dvc).
 So let's start with it!

 ### 1. Setup the environment

-We are gonna need a few packages to get our up and running.
+We are gonna need a few packages to get our project up and running.
 I have created a `conda.yml` that you can find in the root of the repository, this is going to install pytorch and cudatoolkit since we are going to train our models using a GPU.
 You can create the environment by:

 ```bash
 conda env create -f conda.yaml